Charles C. Carpenter (admiral): Naval career

-Carpenter was born in Leyden, Massachusetts, on February 27, 1834, the son of David N. Carpenter and the former Maria P. Newcomb.
+Carpenter was born in Leyden, Massachusetts, on February 27, 1834.
 Appointed a midshipman from Massachusetts on October 1, 1850, he was attached to the sloop-of-war USS Portsmouth in the Pacific Squadron from 1851 to 1855.
 He attended the United States Naval Academy in Annapolis, Maryland, from 1855 to 1856 and, upon completing his studies, was promoted to passed midshipman on June 20, 1856.

 Carpenter was in the Home Squadron and in special service between 1856 and 1858, serving consecutively aboard the steam frigates USS Merrimack, USS Roanoke, and USS Colorado and the brig USS Dolphin; he was aboard Dolphin on August 21, 1858, when she captured a slave ship, the brig Echo, with 300 African slaves on board.
 He was promoted to lieutenant on January 23, 1858.

 Carpenter's next duty was aboard a receiving ship at Boston, Massachusetts, in 1858 and 1859, and he was promoted to master on January 22, 1858, and to lieutenant the next day.
 He reported for duty aboard the screw steamer USS Mohawk in 1859.
 Mohawk cruised off the coast of Cuba in 1859 and 1860 and captured the slave ship Wildfire on April 20, 1860, freeing 530 African slaves.
 She later guarded Naval Station Key West, in Key West, Florida, from armed groups seeking to seize it from the United States Government in the months prior to the outbreak of the American Civil War.